 This month (March) microblogging platform twitter also followed the steps of Facebook and the big G to restrict crypto-related ads.

 All the above giants gave fraudulent ads for banning cryptocurrency ads, “aimed at protecting the interests of investors”

 Analysts say bitcoin, ethereum, litecoin and a few others do not need ads to operate, and that has been proven right.

 But other emerging coins will have a tough time gaining market popularity.

-Bitcoin may fall more, no thanks to panic sell going on here and there, but it won’t be a bad idea buying and keeping bitcoin at this time.
+Bitcoin may fall more, no thanks to panic selling going on here and there, but it won’t be a bad idea to buy and keep bitcoin at this time.